 We are committed to providing training and assessment services that reflect fair and reasonable opportunity without discrimination and encourage participation from students with diverse backgrounds.

-Delivery and assessment of the following first aid units in the Certificate IV in Medical Practice Assisting HLT47715 is sub-contracted to an approved third party provider in each state:
+Delivery and assessment of first aid units in the Certificate IV in Medical Practice Assisting HLT47715 is outsourced to third party providers.

 - HLTAID003 Provide first aid